openaps/docs/docs/docs/walkthrough/phase-3/beyond-low-glucose-suspend.md

 #### enableSMB_with_COB

-This enables supermicrobolus (SMB) while carb activity (COB) is positive.
+This enables supermicrobolus (SMB) while carbs on board (COB) is positive.

 #### enableSMB_with_temptarget

 This enables supermicrobolus (SMB) with eating soon or lower temp targets.
-I.e. if your target is usually 100mg/dl, a temp target of 99 (or 80, the typical eating soon target), it will enable SMB.
+For example, if your target is usually 100mg/dL, a temp target of 99 (or 80, the typical eating soon target) will enable SMB.

 ## Editing your preferences.json